shipmight/shipmight/README.md

 You should feel comfortable maintaining a Kubernetes cluster in the long term.

 (Btw, if you are a solo developer or an early stage startup: you are looking in the wrong place.
 Don't self-host anything!
-Use managed services and focus on developing your own product/service.
+Use managed services for everything and focus on developing your own product/service.
 Speaking from experience.)

 ### Where should I host databases and other stateful services?